dslab-epfl/svshi/svshi/documentation/documentation.md

 - The programming of KNX devices and the implementation of complex behavior in few lines of Python.
 - The usage of external services (Google Calendar and Slack) in apps, which is not achievable with KNX alone.
 - The execution of multiple apps in the same system.
-- The automatic formal verification of the apps: the user does not need a background in formal verification, he/she just needs to write the invariants the apps must satisfy.
+- The automatic formal verification of the apps: the user does not need a background in formal verification, she just needs to write the invariants the apps must satisfy.
 - The possibility for apps to read the state of devices that are usually write-only in a KNX-only usage, such as actuators.

 ### 5.3 Limitations